mirarr-app/mirarr/README.md

 ### Some stuff needs extra love

 The app supports custom styles for special movies and TV shows that have enough character.
-You can suggest/request more of them in this issue #58.
+You can suggest/request more of them in [this issue](https://github.com/mirarr-app/mirarr/issues/58).

 #### Do I need to login?